Evolix/ansible-roles/CONVENTIONS.md

 ### defaults

-When a role is using variables, they must be defined (for example in the `defaults/main.yml`) with a default value (possibly Ǹull).
+When a role is using variables, they must be defined (for example in the `defaults/main.yml`) with a default value (possibly Null).
 That way, there will never be a "foo is undefined" situation.

 ### progressive specificity